 Moreover, as a Brazilian citizen things aren’t looking much better (if global warming isn’t terrifying enough), the rise of a far-right

-fascist politician is taking the lead on the poll and most possibly getting elected the new president.
+fascist politician is taking the lead on the poll and most possibly getting elected the new president (sad update: he’s been elected and his first year was disastrous) .
 This is not only bad for the Brazil as whole in all aspects but violence against minorities is already happening and it’s getting harder and harder to find hope in a change for the better.

-Nevertheless, I’m not here today to bring you more bad news (sorry I just did) but even though this week was really difficult for me to stomach so many negatives, I had to stop and take a
+Nevertheless, I’m not here today to bring you more bad news but even though this week was really difficult for me to stomach with so many negatives, I had to stop and take a deep breath in to keep going.
+I also had a little cry and felt a little desperate too.
+And I’m here to say, that it’s okay.

 Then it hit me.
 If I give up now, then who will continue the fight?
 Who will keep working towards a better future?
 One of the few things that keeps me going is the hope that if we created all this mess, we sure can fix it, right?